About Islon Woolf MD

 2

-Direct access refers to unimpeded communication and appointments with your doctor.
+Direct access means having seamless communication and appointments with your doctor.
 Instead of delegating your problems to others, I handle them myself.
 This approach results in quicker care, fewer errors, and better outcomes.

 Continuity of Care